Mvhd/acejs-editor-nightwing-toolbarHTML-Update/README.md

 # acejs-editor-nightwing-toolbarHTML-Update
 ACE JS Editor nightwing example on toolbar.html updated should be embeded inside the HTML tags with Body tag.
-Edit to suite your use
+Edit to suite your use.
+ACE Editor with View Window pluse Send button, div Screen capture using HTML2Canvas and many more

     <style>